-The chemical hydrogen peroxide is a common ingredient in many bleaches, dyes, cleansers, antiseptics, and disinfectants.
-This versatile liquid has many potential uses but also several safety concerns if people use it incorrectly.
+Hydrogen peroxide is an ingredient in many bleaches, dyes, cleansers, antiseptics, and disinfectants.
+It has many potential uses, such as for skin care and oral hygiene.
+However, there are also safety concerns if people use it incorrectly or in higher concentrations.

 Due to its availability and antiseptic properties, many people consider hydrogen peroxide a staple in their medicine cabinet and first aid kit.

 Hydrogen peroxide may come in different strengths, or concentrations, depending on the intended use.
 Some common concentrations include:

 - 3%, the typical concentration for household products

 - 6–10%, the concentration in some hair dyes and teeth whitening products

 - 35%, the concentration of food-grade hydrogen peroxide — which, despite its name, a person should never consume

 - up to 90%, the concentration in industrial products not intended for home use

 While a person may safely use weaker concentrations of hydrogen peroxide, it can still cause internal and external irritation and other complications.
 The risk of using hydrogen peroxide increases with higher concentrations, according to the Agency for Toxic Substances and Disease Registry (ATSDR).